BL0CK-X/theblockchainapi-csharp-wrapper/docs/SolanaWalletApi.md

 Derive an associated token account address

 <a href=\"https://github.com/BL0CK-X/the-blockchain-api/tree/main/examples/solana-wallet/derive-associated-token-account-address\" target=\"_blank\">See example (Python, JavaScript)</a>.      *Each wallet can own tokens, but in Solana, each token is actually held by an <a href=\"https://spl.solana.com/associated-token-account\" target=\"_blank\">associated token account</a> (ATA), which is an account specific for a token owned by the wallet.
 When you transfer an SPL token, such as Serum, or transfer an NFT, you're transfering from an ATA you own to another person's ATA for that specific token.
-With this endpoint, you can derive an associated token address given a wallet and a token address.*  `Cost: 1 Credit` (<a href=\"#section/Pricing\">See Pricing</a>)
+With this endpoint, you can derive an associated token address given a wallet and a token address.*  `Cost: 0 Credit` (Free) (<a href=\"#section/Pricing\">See Pricing</a>)

 ### Example